Abrasive Flow Machining (AFM) is a state-of-the-art machining method.

-The AFM method is the best alternative method for machining parts that require manual finishing or complex shapes, as well as other methods that are difficult to machine.
+This method is considered the best alternative to manual finishing or processing complex shapes, as well as other difficult-to-machine parts.

 Machine tool composition

-One is an abrasive flow processing machine that applies pressure to the abrasive.
+- An abrasive flow processing machine that applies pressure to the abrasive.